scalazone/content/topics/foundations/environment.md

 When we write a Scala source file, we should give it a name which ends with `.scala`, such as `defs.scala` or `Server.scala`.
-The name should be short, descriptive, and will commonly match the name of a class or object defined within it, though that is not a rule.
+The name should be short, descriptive, and will commonly match the name of a class or object defined within it, though that is not a rule, and it's often convenient to put several definitions in the same file.

-Source files are normally stored within a directory, sometimes organized into a hierarchy to make the files easier to manage.
-The directory structure for source files is a matter of personal preference, but
+Source files are normally stored within a directory called `src`, sometimes organized into a hierarchy to make the files easier to manage.
+The directory structure for source files is a matter of personal preference.

-We recommend using Visual Studio Code with the [Metals](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) and [Ferocity] extensions for developing Scala.
+We recommend using Visual Studio Code with the [Metals](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) and _Ferocity_ extensions for developing Scala.

 ## The Terminal